dy/sprae/r&d.md

 + `:else :if` is coming from JS
 + `:else :if` doesn't throw error in JSDOM tests
 - less resemblance with vue: who cares, we already remotely resemble it

+## [x] Keep className marker of directive or not?

+-> No: first, there's :class directive changing the class itself;
+-> Second, there's easier way to just "evaporate" directive = not initialize twice;
+-> Third, there's too much pollution with class markers